The Award

 Vicky Hayward

-The winner of the Jane Grigson Trust award 2017 was:
+The winner of the Jane Grigson Trust Sous Chef Award 2017 was:

 Vicky Hayward: The New Art of Cookery: A Spanish Friar’s Kitchen Notebook